Illustration of a storefront showing different product prices per user role

 Step #6: Preview how the multiple prices are displayed

 You can now visit the product page to see the pricing structure from the perspective of a customer (note that you may need to log out of your site's admin to view the non-wholesale prices).
-Here’s what a WooCommerce product page (the variable product t-shirt) will look like to users with different user groups – guest users, Members, Silver Wholesale Buyers, and Gold Wholesale Buyers – on the front-end:
+Here’s what it looks like when different users (with different user groups) see different prices on the same WooCommerce product page (the variable product t-shirt) – guest users, Members, Silver Wholesale Buyers, and Gold Wholesale Buyers – on the front-end:

 This is the easiest way to set and display WooCommerce multiple prices per product, changing the price based on user role.
 The best part is that you don’t have to duplicate products for each user group you want to sell to.